 Jennifer Roscoe’s first time on the news was for a car accident story.
 It was her car.
 She was hit in front of the station a few weeks after becoming an intern in 1992.
 Jennifer refused to see this as a sign.
-27 years later, she’s still here.
+31 years later, she’s still here.

 “Central Illinois has been my home longer than anywhere else.”

 Jennifer went from intern to reporter to anchor.
 You can catch her during the 5pm and 6pm news.
-She has interviewed thousands of people for thousands of stories but her favorites are for her “Angels Among Us” series.
+She has interviewed thousands of people for thousands of stories but her favorites were for her “Angels Among Us” series.

 She grew up in the Northwest suburbs of Chicago and went to the University of Illinois, majoring in Broadcast Journalism.
 She graduated with honors in 1993 and is fiercely loyal to the Orange and Blue.
-Jennifer is married to Toney and has two teenagers, Sophia and Tessa.
+Jennifer is married to Toney and has two daughters, Sophia and Tessa.
 Jennifer loves to cook and eat.
 That also means she must exercise.
 She doesn’t love that so much.
-She wishes she could see more movies, buy more shoes and dance more.
+She wishes she could see more movies, buy more shoes, and dance more.
 She is working on all three.